As an Amazon Associate I earn from qualifying purchases.

 No good.
 Must.
 Chill.

 They will look incredibly underdone right out of the oven, and this is exactly what you want.
-They will crisp up as they cool, locking in that magical, deceivingly soft middle.
+They will crinkle and crisp up as they cool, locking in that magical, deceivingly soft middle.

-If you’re firmly planted in my camp and are open to many textures in your cookies, possibly a glass of milk but not necessarily in need of one, you’re going to love these snickerdoodles, FAF style.
+If you’re firmly planted in my camp and are open to many textures in your cookies, possibly a glass of milk but not necessarily in need of one, you’re going to love this easy recipe for snickerdoodles, FAF style.